ibm-client-engineering/solution-sfg-aws/readme.md

 <img src="images/sfg-sftp-server-adapter-step08.png" width="300">

 Our final services configuration should look similar to below.
 Make sure to check `Enable Service for Business Processes` as this will actually start the service.
+Also important to note that the listen port for the service will be `50039`.

 <img src="images/sfg-sftp-server-adapter-step09.png" width="300">